-Look around the world today.
-The refusal to face the fact of the capacity of the most advanced Western Christian society on the whole of the European continent, the country where, in Aachen, the seat of the Holy Roman Empire sat, the country where Martin Luther brought about the Protestant Reformation, to bring about a pure brand of Christian life and morals, refusal to face the capacity of how that kind of barbarism took place, I am persuaded, is part of the causal chain, which has led to a human condition today, where there is a Cambodia.
-Cambodia did not take place 40 years ago, it took place over the [42:00] past five, six years, in 1974, there were eight million Cambodian people.
-They are people of incredible sensitivity, and culture, and delicacy.
-You simply have to go into Cambodia, as I did, last year, February, to see the kind of madness which is the Nazi legacy to the human family which has refused to cope with that.
-Under the Pol Potregime, a country of eight million people that created the great religious monuments of Angkor Wat and elsewhere, that society, where Pol Pot, who held up Adolf Hitler, as his model, who created statues, of Hitler in Nampan, like, whose whole ideology was based on a Nazi ideology, Hitler believed, in [de-Aryanization?] [sic] for the purification of the German race, Pol Pot created de-westernization, Year Zero. and anyone associated with western culture civilization [43:00] was shot on the street, more than half of the population of Cambodia was destroyed before the eyes of the world, three-tofour million people.
-And the reaction to them was the reaction, almost identical, to the reaction of what happened to the Jews in Nazi Germany.
-Go to the United Nations, and see, ever since 1975, whether a single word was said that no, after the Nazi Holocaust, we have learned something: you don't stand by while human beings are massacred like sheep.
+Westernization, Year Zero, [50:00] and anyone associated with Western culture or civilization was shot on the street.
+More than half of the population of Cambodia was destroyed before the eyes of the world.
+Three to four million people.
+And the reaction to them was the reaction almost identical to the reaction to what happened to the Jews in Nazi Germany.
+Go to the United Nations and see, ever since 1975, whether a single word was said that now, after the Nazi Holocaust, we have learned something.
+You don't stand by while human beings are massacred like sheep.
 Not a single word at the United Nations about the massacre of half of Cambodia.
-Go to Uganda, where under President Idi Amin [for life?], this man, who with 5% of the Muslim population, oppressed 85% of the population, which was Christian, half-Roman Catholic, half-Protestant.
-Whose palace guard, not incidentally, were the PLO.
-Idi Amin, who created an [44:00] Adolf Hitler Park in the center of Kampala, who attacked Christian ministers for singing Jewish songs on Sunday, because they refer to the peace of Zion, this Idi Amin massacred 500,000 black Christians, estimated, 500,000 black Christians, good Roman Catholics and Protestants.
-Not only was a word not said by almost anyone in the international community, but in fact, Idi Amin, you remember, was invited to come to the United Nations, that last forum of peace and justice in the world, was treated as a conquering hero.
-And so imperious was his majesty present for life, that he sat on a throne in the United Nations, not veining to want to read his own speech, but had an aide read his speech for him.
-And he preached a sermon about how the American people must loosen themselves from Jewish power, the Jewish lobby, and how the blacks must carry out the [45:00] their revolution in accordance with his model.
-This Idi Amin massacred, and the epidemic of dehumanization goes on.
-I don't want to go through the whole litany of destruction.
-Ireland, you know, not Africa, Ireland, day in and day out, day in and day out, Catholics kill Protestants, Protestant massacre (inaudible).
-Now, only now, are American Irish-Catholics and Protestants, beginning to raise the question about what is happening to their people in Ireland, they're beginning to ask the American government to do something, and you can hardly hear it.
-As if for 12 years, the massacre of Christians and Ireland Catholics and Protestants meant nothing to them.
-As if that were their old-age home.
+Go to Uganda, where under President Idi Amin for life, this man, who, with 5% of the Muslim population, oppressed 85% of the population, which was Christian, half Roman Catholic, half Protestant, whose palace guard, not incidentally, were the PLO.
+[51:00] Idi Amin, who created an Adolf Hitler Park in the center of Kampala, who attacked Christian ministers for singing Jewish psalms on Sunday, because they refer to the peace of Zion, this Idi Amin massacred five hundred thousand black Christians, estimated, five hundred thousand black Christians, good Roman Catholics and Protestants.
+Not only was a word not said by almost anyone in the international community, but in fact, Idi Amin, as you remember, was invited to come to the United Nations, that last forum of peace and justice in the world, was treated as a conquering hero, and so imperious was his majesty president for life, that he sat on a throne in the United Nations, not deigning to want to read his own speech, but had an aide read his speech for him.
+And he preached the sermon about how the American people must loosen themselves from Jewish power, [52:00] the Jewish lobby, and how the blacks must carry out the revolution in accordance with his model.
+This Idi Amin massacre, and the epidemic of dehumanization goes on.
+I do want to go through the whole litany of destruction.
+Ireland, you know, not Africa, Ireland, day in and day out, day in and day out, Catholics kill Protestants, Protestants massacre (inaudible).
+Now, only now, are American Irish Catholics and Protestants beginning to raise the question about what is happening to their people in Ireland, or beginning to ask the American government to do something, and you can hardly hear it.
+As if for 12 years, the massacre of Christians in Ireland, Catholics and Protestants, meant nothing to them, as if that were their oldage home.
 It is the country from which they got their language, their culture, their faith.
-Everything they are in the terms of their identity.
-They closed the key on the old age home and threw it away, it has nothing to do with them.
+Everything they are in terms of their identity.
+They close the key on the old-age home, they threw it away, it has nothing to do with them.
+[53:00] So rampant becomes the callousness to human suffering in so many parts of the world, and now Afghanistan, thousands upon thousands of people, day in and day out.
+Lebanon, fifty thousand